 Together, the McNairs established McNair Scholars programs which recruit the best and brightest students and faculty to the University of South Carolina, Columbia College, Rice University, Baylor College of Medicine, M.D.
 Anderson Cancer Center, the Menninger Clinic, Texas Children’s Hospital and the Texas Heart Institute.
 Their contributions to academic medical research are leading to discoveries in the fields of Type 1 diabetes, cancer and the neurosciences.
 Baylor College of Medicine named the McNair Campus in recognition of their transformational gift in 2007 to the McNair Medical Institute and McNair Scholars Program.

-In 2015, they began establishing McNair Centers for Entrepreneurism and Free Enterprise at Rice University’s Baker Institute for Public Policy, the University of St. Thomas Houston, Houston Baptist University, the University of South Carolina, Northwood University in Midland, Michigan promote an understanding and appreciation of the role innovation, entrepreneurism and free enterprise play in society.
+In 2015, the McNairs began establishing McNair Centers for Entrepreneurism and Free Enterprise.
+Today, these Centers at Rice University’s Baker Institute for Public Policy, the University of St. Thomas Houston, Houston Baptist University, the University of South Carolina and Northwood University in Midland, Michigan promote an understanding and appreciation of the role innovation, entrepreneurism and free enterprise play in society.